jchandleroneal/microsoft-movie-analysis/README.md

 ## Overview

-The focus of this project was to analyze the current film industry to offer Microsoft Corportation the best approach to compete with them.
-We observed 11 tables that contained numerous types information about the film industry including movie cost, rating, profit, and actor information.
+The focus of this project was to analyze the current film industry to offer Microsoft Corporation the best approach to compete with them.
+We observed 11 tables that contained numerous types of information about the film industry including movie cost, rating, profit, and actor information.
 We consolidated the data by observing and merging 4 tables to study 1,455 movies.
-This analysis can be useful to the Microsoft Corporation to the determine the most probable solution of where to allocate their funding had they decided to go into the film industry.
+This analysis can be useful to the Microsoft Corporation to determine the most profitable solution for allocating their funding had they decided to go into the film industry.